Jellycious/microhsm/README.md

 ### Context Object

 The example also shows how a context object may be passed to the HSM.
+The libary has no knowledge of the context object and simply passes it to user-defined functions as a void pointer.
 One has access to this object in the `match`,`entry` and `exit` functions.
 Context objects are generally used to provide a communication layer between the HSM and the rest of the application.
 One can methods and access the context data during the `entry` and `exit` behaviors.
 In the example, this is used to open/close the valve upon entering the open and closed states.

 See the following code snippet:

 ```
 /*
  * One has access to the following parameters in the `entry` function:
- *
- * - `void* ctx`
+ * - `void* ctx`: The context object
  */
 HSM_DEFINE_STATE_ENTRY(StateOpen)
 {
     // We use a context object to open the valve
     ValveContext* context = static_cast<ValveContext*>(ctx);
     context->open();
+}
+HSM_DEFINE_STATE_EXIT(StateOpen)
+{
+    // Similar to state enty, but for state exit
 }
 ```